tireddy2/draft-fossati-seat-early-attestation/draft-fossati-seat-early-attestation.md

 In this use case the TLS client, as the relying party, requests Attestation Results from the TLS server.
-Prior to delivering its Certificate message, the server must contact the verifier (not shown in the diagram) to receive the Attestation Results that it will use as credentials.
+Prior to delivering its Certificate message, the server must contact the Verifier (not shown in the diagram) to receive the Attestation Results that it will use as credentials.
 The server sends the Attestation Results in an `Attestation` handshake message after the `EncryptedExtensions` message.